Skip to main content

 Breast screening for LGBTQIA+ people

-BreastScreen SA provides free mammograms every two years for cis, trans and gender-diverse people aged 40 and over, especially those aged 50 to 74.
+BreastScreen SA offers free mammograms every two years for cis, trans, and gender-diverse people aged 40 and over, with screening most strongly recommended between the ages of 50 and 74.

-AFAB gender diverse and trans folk with breasts, who have not had top surgery, should be screened every two years from the age of 40, especially those aged 50 to 74.
-If you have had top surgery, talk to your doctor about your personal breast cancer risk and screening options.
+AFAB gender-diverse people and trans men who have not had top surgery should also be screened every two years.
+If you have had top surgery, your doctor can advise whether breast or chest screening is needed for you.

 Learn more about breast screening for transgender and gender diverse people.